 10.4 Configure Wi-Fi

 You can use a Wi-Fi dongle to connect your device to a wireless network.
+Only certain models support this function.

 Prepare a suitable Wi-Fi dongle, and insert it in to the USB interface at the rear panel.